-Like Deep Space Nine, I watched Voyager along side it’s companion series DS9.
-Again it is not necessary to do so, but it is a fun way to experience the series in as close a way a possible to what it was like when each episode premiered back in the 90’s.
+Like Deep Space Nine, I watched Voyager alongside its companion series DS9.
+Again, it is not necessary to do so, but it is a fun way to experience the series as closely as possible to how it was when each episode premiered back in the 90’s.

 All episodes are listed for each season.
 Each episode is indicated with either a “W” for watch or an “S” for skip.
-I also opted to order my viewing in “chronological order” as best determined by the initial stardate given in the episode.
+I also opted to order my viewing in “chronological order,” as best determined by the episode’s initial stardate.
 If there isn’t a stardate, I placed it where it made the most sense relative to the other episodes.
-Eventually, each title will link to a post that discusses the reasoning for seeing an episode and skipping an episode.
+Eventually, each title will link to a post that explains the reasoning for seeing or skipping an episode.

 Season 1

-The first season of Voyager thrusts our intrepid crew to the far side of the galaxy, stranding them 75,000 light years from home (specifically Earth).
+The first season of Voyager thrusts our intrepid crew to the far side of the galaxy, stranding them 75,000 light-years from home.
 The season premiered in January of 1995 and was a bit abbreviated.
-In fact the first six or so episodes of the second season had been written for the first season, but for production and budget reasons held till season two.
+In fact, the first six or so episodes of the second season had been written for the first season, but for production and budget reasons were held till season two.
 Note, the cast of TNG also debuted their second silver screen outing, First Contact, during this season.

-Of the 16 episodes, 63% of them are worth watching with six episodes considered to be essential viewing.
+Of the 16 episodes, 63% are worth watching, with 6 considered essential viewing.

 | Ep.
 No. | Title | Stardate | See/Skip |